roowahoo/Assignment-1/readme.md

 ## Non-functional:
 1. Mobile responsiveness
-2. Privacy of reporters (no personal information is requested and published on the web)
+2. Privacy of users posting cases (no personal information is requested and published on the web)

 # Structure
 ![image](readme/structure.png)